zepinglee/citeproc-js/README.rst

 ----------

-The ``runtests.js`` script supports a simple but powerful “watch” mode to support style development.
+The ``runtests.js`` script supports a simple but powerful “watch” mode for use in style development.
 In the scenario below, we will prepare tests for the Journal Irreproducible Results (JIR).
 The journal `exists <http://www.jir.com/>`_, but as there is no CSL style for it in the CSL Repository, our tutorial will be largely devoid of